kasirgalabs/ERIC/README.md

 I am using --sysroot and --gcc-toolchain flags to compile for riscv.
 You need to have riscv-gnu-toolchain pre installed.
 For --sysroot and --gcc-toolchain flags you can look here that I answered: https://stackoverflow.com/questions/68580399/using-clang-to-compile-for-risc-v

-riscv32 object code (also `--alp="<alp-encryption options>"` flag given, so runs alp obfuscator and also gives .hex file output):
+riscv32 object code (also `--alp="<alp-encryption options>"` flag given, so driver will run alp obfuscator and also give .hex file output):

 ```bash
 /home/shc/Desktop/kasirga-compiler/build/bin/kasirga \